Your docs are a business asset. Own them like one.

 Your content stays in their system.
 Your build process depends on their infrastructure.
 Your ability to move depends on their export tool, which barely works.

 Docs-as-code flips this.
-Content is markdown in Git.
-You own the build process.
-You can host anywhere.
-Switch tools without losing content.
+Your content is markdown in Git, you own the build process, and you can host it anywhere.
+Switching tools no longer means losing content.

-This isnāt anti-SaaS (there are docs-as-code friendly platforms out there).
+This isnāt anti-SaaS.
+There are plenty of docs-as-code friendly platforms out there.
 Itās about keeping ownership of your content so it doesnāt become leverage for someone else.

 Your docs are a business asset.
 Treat them like one.